 As with everything in parenting, there are plenty of ways that our children surprise us.
 If your firstborn’s name hasn’t worked out as you’d hoped, there’s reason to be apprehensive about naming a second.

 The Fix: It’s okay to admit that you wish your first child’s name was different in some ways – longer or shorter, nickname-proof or nickname-able.
 Whatever the qualities that you’re missing with your firstborn’s name, keep those in mind when naming future children.
 You can learn from the experience, and find a great sibling name that meets a few more of your criteria.
+It doesn’t diminish your love for your first child in any way – you’ve just learned some things since you became a parent – of course!

 Now it’s your turn: in what ways was naming a second child harder than the first?